vmware-archive/pcfdev/FAQ.md

 ## General Questions

-### What is MicroPCF?
+### What is PCF Dev?

-MicroPCF is a new distribution of Cloud Foundry designed to run on a developer’s laptop or workstation.
-MicroPCF gives application developers the full Cloud Foundry experience in a lightweight, easy to install package.
+PCF Dev is a new distribution of Cloud Foundry designed to run on a developer’s laptop or workstation.
+PCF Dev gives application developers the full Cloud Foundry experience in a lightweight, easy to install package.

-### Who should use MicroPCF?
+### Who should use PCF Dev?

-MicroPCF is intended for application developers who wish to develop and debug their application locally on a full-featured Cloud Foundry.
-MicroPCF is also an excellent getting started environment for developers interested in learning and exploring Cloud Foundry.
+PCF Dev is intended for application developers who wish to develop and debug their application locally on a full-featured Cloud Foundry.
+PCF Dev is also an excellent getting started environment for developers interested in learning and exploring Cloud Foundry.

-### If my application runs on MicroPCF, will it run on PCF?
+### If my application runs on PCF Dev, will it run on PCF?

 Yes.
-MicroPCF is designed to mirror PCF exactly.
-If your application runs on MicroPCF, it will run on PCF with no modification in almost all cases.
+PCF Dev is designed to mirror PCF exactly.
+If your application runs on PCF Dev, it will run on PCF with no modification in almost all cases.

 ### Why do I need Vagrant?